Consumer & Trade Show Regulations

 All floor plans must meet local fire department regulations.

 Fire Department and Safety Regulations

 See fire department regulations for display instructions.
 All shows must meet the City of Winnipeg Fire Department Regulations and floor plans must be pre-approved.
 The show will not be allowed to open unless all regulations are met.
 Draping cannot be used on electrical boxes.

 All materials used for draping or decorations must be fire resistant or treated with a flame retardant solution to meet with a flame test as provided in the municipal code of Winnipeg for fire prevention.

-You are required to report immediately any unsafe condition or accident of which you have knowledge to a security guard or the show management.
+You are required to report immediately any unsafe condition or accident of which you have knowledge to the Security desk at 204-957-4523 or the show management.

 Alcohol consumption is prohibited during move-in and move-out of shows.